Clogged or Slow Flow

 LifeStraw Peak | What should I do if my LifeStraw Peak System becomes clogged?

-This guidance applies to the LifeStraw Peak Series Straw, Peak Solo, Peak Squeeze, and Peak Gravity systems.
-It does not apply to the Peak Gravity Purifier.
-Slow flow is usually caused by debris buildup, trapped air, or a filter that needs cleaning.
+This guidance applies to the following LifeStraw Peak Series products:.
+This guidance does not apply to the LifeStraw Peak Series Gravity Purifier.
+Slow flow is usually caused by one of the following:.
+Regular maintenance helps keep water flowing pro